Automation Testing Guide: How and Why to Automate Manual Testing

 The rule of thumb for using data in automation testing is simple: before adding test data into the system, make sure it’s of the right quality.
 This is especially vital for data-driven testing, which largely relies on the quality of data to provide reliable results.
 The test data you use must not only be accurate, but also contain exceptions and data that will deliberately trigger errors in the application and therefore allow you to test it from all angles.

 By no means, automation should be viewed as the universal solution to all software quality-related issues.
-For small, short-term projects operating on a tight budget, automation poses a threat of having to invest too many resources and still not getting a reliable outcome.
+For small, short-term projects operating on a tight budget, automation poses a threat of investing too many resources and still not getting a reliable outcome.
 However, it’s almost a given that any mid-sized or large, long-term testing project will benefit from automation.
-If you’re having doubts about whether your project can benefit from automation, you can always talk to our AQA experts to know for sure.
+If you’re having doubts over whether your project can benefit from automation, you can always talk to our AQA experts to know for sure.

 Automated Testing Guide